Post-Acute Withdrawal Syndrome (PAWS)

 There is a lack of scientific evidence on effective techniques to prevent post-acute withdrawal syndrome.
 The current body of evidence on PAWS suggests that the syndrome is a natural mechanism through which the brain corrects chemical imbalances caused by active addiction.

-Additionally, not all individuals experience protracted withdrawal, which implies that additional factors can affect the emergence of PAWS, such as genetics, the type of substance used, the quantity and length of time, as well as individual brain chemistry.
+Additionally, not all individuals experience protracted withdrawal, suggesting that additional factors can affect the emergence of PAWS.
+These include genetics, the type of substance used, the quantity, the duration of use, and individual brain chemistry.

 Coping strategies to manage PAWS